Medically reviewed by Drugs.com. Last updated on Mar 31, 2022.

 - Bradycardia (slow heart beat) or

-- Pneumonitis (lung inflammation), history of—Use with caution.
+- Lung or breathing problems (eg, interstitial lung disease, pneumonitis), history of—Use with caution.
 May make these conditions worse.

 Medicines used to treat cancer are very strong and can have many side effects.
 Before receiving this medicine, make sure you understand all the risks and benefits.
 It is important for you to work closely with your doctor during your treatment.